Deepayan137/blog/_posts/2021-03-28-A primer on Unsupervised Domain Adaptation.md

 ### Category-Agnostic Clusters for Open-Set Domain Adaptation

 Till now in open domain set domain adaptation we learn a binary classifier to classify a target sample into one of the many "known" source classes or categorize them as belonging to an "unknown" class.
-However, in doing so we unintentionally group the target samples into just one class, leaving their inherent data distribution unexploited.
+However, **in doing so we unintentionally group the target samples into just one class**, leaving their inherent data distribution unexploited.
 To alleviate this problem [Pan et al., 2020](https://arxiv.org/pdf/2006.06567.pdf) proposed a method that performs clustering over all unlabelled target samples to extract to preserve the discriminative features of target samples belonging to both the known and unknown classes and at the same time being domain invariant for known class target samples.
 They propose a Self-Ensembling (SE) based method with category agnostic clustering (CC) to achieve this (Fig. 6.).

 <img src="/blog/images/category-agnsotic.png" style="zoom:80%;" />